Learn how we use evidence-based behaviour change campaigns to improve and save lives in low-income countries.

 Location Family planning

 Zaka is a national family planning radio campaign, designed to cost-effectively increase modern contraceptive uptake and improve family planning outcomes in Burkina Faso.
-Following the results of our family planning randomised controlled trial (RCT), this campaign will help the Burkinabé government meet ambitious family planning targets and accelerate modern contraceptive uptake.
+Following the results of our family planning randomised controlled trial (RCT), this campaign is helping the Burkinabè government to meet ambitious family planning targets and accelerate modern contraceptive uptake.

 Family planning – promoting the uptake of modern contraceptives.

-148 x 1-minute radio spots and live, interactive phone-in radio programmes, produced in 10 languages
+82 x 1-minute radio spots and live, interactive phone-in radio programmes, produced in 10 languages.

 Our radio campaign runs from January 2020 to December 2022 on 32 radio stations in Burkina Faso and builds on a 12-month national scale family planning radio campaign which ran from January to December 2019 and followed our 2015-2018 family planning RCT.